riikkano/adventofcode2022/learning_diary.md

-# Learning diary of Advent Of Code 2022
+# Learning diary

-This document is summary of what I have learned during each challenge.
+This document summarizes of what I have learned during this challenge.

 ## Day 00